cornelmpop/Lithics3D/README.md

 * Low-level functions for working with meshes as geometric objects.
 These functions are meant to provide the building blocks required to implement more complex functionality.

+* Interactive functions for visual mesh processing (e.g., selecting points and paths of interest on the object's surface).

 #### **Warning**: A note on current status